Load Balancing Policies in Heterogeneous Systems: Non-Monotone Stability and Heavy-Traffic Optimality: Literature Review

 The key behavior required for a policy to achieve heavy-traffic delay optimality is known as state-space collapse, where the multidimensional queue-length vector concentrates on a single dimension or a lower-dimensional subspace.
-This property has been used to analyze the heavy-traffic delay optimality of JSQ \cite{Foschini1978-SSC-JSQ, eryilmaz2012asymptotically-driftmethod} and Po$d$ \cite{hurtado2020transform-Transformmethod}.
-It also has been shown in \cite{zhou2019flexible-MultiDimensionSSC} that a policy can achieve heavy-traffic delay optimality under a multidimensional state space collapse.
+This property has been used to analyze the heavy-traffic delay optimality of JSQ \cite{eryilmaz2012asymptotically-driftmethod, Foschini1978-SSC-JSQ} and Po$d$ \cite{hurtado2020transform-Transformmethod}. \cite{zhou2019flexible-MultiDimensionSSC} also shows that a policy can achieve heavy-traffic delay optimality under a multidimensional state-space collapse.